Chrisk1905/Chrisk1905/README.md

 ### Hi there, I'm Chris Kim 👋
 * 🇺🇸 I'm a Software Developer in the Seattle area.
-* 🎓 I got my Computer Science degree from U-Dub.
+* 🎓 I got my Computer Science degree from UW.
 Go Huskies! 🐾
 * 🌐 I'm working on web apps.
 CSS, React, Vite, Next, Node.
-* 💻 I'm using Javascript, Python, and Go.
+* 💻 My favorite languages are Go and Python.
-* 👧🏾 👧🏻 🧒🏾 🧒🏻 🧒🏼 🧒🏻 👧🏼 👦🏽 👦🏻 👦🏿 👧🏽 👧🏻  I'm teaching programming to kids.
+* 👧🏾 👧🏻 🧒🏾 🧒🏻 🧒🏼 🧒🏻 👧🏼 👦🏽 👦🏻 👦🏿 👧🏽 👧🏻  I'm teaching game development to elementrary school kids in Seattle.

 <!--
 **Chrisk1905/Chrisk1905** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.